 No – solar farms are not noisy, producing no more than normal background levels of sound similar to wind or distant traffic beyond the site boundary.

-Renewable Connections is committed to maximising benefits for the Northamptonshire Community.
-The project will support local businesses, provide enhanced business rates, and provide enhancements to wildlife.
-We will also establish a Community Benefit Fund to share the profits from the electricity sales to support local causes.
+Renewable Connections is committed to maximising the benefits for the local community.
+This project will support local businesses, provide enhanced business rates, and improve on-site biodiversity for local wildlife.
+We are also seeking to establish a Community Benefit Fund, to be administered by the local Parish Council to help fund local community projects

 London Road Solar,